The Webshop from a Customer Perspective

-What to consider when you open your own webshop
+What to consider when opening your own webshop

 Since our modern world is constantly speeding up, people value their free time ever more dearly.
-Although the process of walking from store to store, and seeing and feeling tangible products help to convince customers effectively, more and more people prefer to shop via the Internet, for webshops provide for simplicity, speed, and convenience.
-Hence, an online store is an excellent business opportunity, for it offers customers a number of advantages:
+Although the process of walking from store to store, and seeing and feeling tangible products help to convince customers effectively, more and more people prefer to shop via the Internet, for webshops offer simplicity, speed, and convenience.
+Hence, a webshop is an excellent business opportunity, for it offers customers a number of advantages:

-- On average, buying products in an online store takes only 15 minutes.
-Buying the same product in a regular store takes a lot longer, for there is also travel time to get to the store and to come back.
-Shopping online implies a few seconds travel time (to load the website) and doesn't require clients to look at all the products; everything can be done from the comforts of home and buyers can discontinue “shopping” at any time and continue the process whenever it fits better.
+On average, buying products in an online store takes only 15 minutes.
+Buying the same product in a regular store takes a lot longer, for there is always travel time to get to the store and to come back involved.
+Shopping online implies a few seconds travel time (to load the website) and doesn't require clients to look at all the products for they can easily filter what they need; everything can be done from the comforts of home and buyers can discontinue “shopping” at any time and continue the process whenever they feel like.
 In addition, webshops are 24/7 available and do not close during weekends or holidays.